AmirAbaskohi/Cafe-bazar-user-gender-detection/README.md

 # Cafe bazar user gender detection

-This is a gender detection model base on applications each user used.
-The data used for models is for Cafe Bazar and Iranian android app store.
+This project is a gender detection model based on applications each user has used.
+The data used for models is for Cafe Bazar, an Iranian android app store.

 ## Data
 There is a `parquet` file which is related to data.